MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

         If necessary, select **New Package** to create a new driver package.
 When you create a new driver package, provide a network share that's not in use by other driver packages.

     - If the package has already been distributed to distribution points, select **Yes** in the dialog box to update the boot images on distribution points.
-You can't use device drivers until they are distributed to distribution points.
+You can't use device drivers until they're distributed to distribution points.
 If you select **No**, run the **Update Distribution Point** action before using the boot image.
 If the driver package has never been distributed, you must use the **Distribute Content** action in the **Driver Packages** node.

 6. On the **Add Driver to Boot Images** page, choose whether to add the device drivers to existing boot images.

     > [!NOTE]
     > Add only storage and network drivers to the boot images.

     - Select **Yes** in the dialog box to update the boot images on distribution points.
-You can't use device drivers until they are distributed to distribution points.
+You can't use device drivers until they're distributed to distribution points.
 If you select **No**, run the **Update Distribution Point** action before using the boot image.
 If the driver package has never been distributed, you must use the **Distribute Content** action in the **Driver Packages** node.

     - Configuration Manager warns you if the architecture for one or more drivers doesn't match the architecture of the boot images that you selected.
 If they don't match, select **OK**.
 Go back to the **Driver Details** page, and clear the drivers that don't match the architecture of the selected boot image.
 For example, if you select an x64 and x86 boot image, all drivers must support both architectures.
 If you select an x64 boot image, all drivers must support the x64 architecture.